mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 **Reader**:

 > When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.
-When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.
-Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
-Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.
+> When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.
+> Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
+> Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.

+>> Nishijima & Cross:
->> Brazier:
+>>
-> >
->> (1) Birth and death, practice and daily life, delusion and enlightenment, ordinary beings and all the Buddhas; such is the Buddha’s Dharma of all Dharmas.
+>> (1) When all dharmas are [seen as] the Buddha-Dharma, then there is delusion and realization, there is practice, there is life and there is death, there are buddhas and there are ordinary beings.
->> (2) As the myriad Dharmas are other than self, when one is in their midst, there are no creating and destroying, no sentient beings and all Buddhas, no delusion and enlightenment.
+>> (2) When the myriad dharmas are each not of the self, there is no delusion and no realization, no buddhas and no ordinary beings, no life and no death.
->> (3) Out of abundance and lack springs forth the original Dao of Buddha, and for this there is making and destroying, delusion and enlightenment, and there are living Buddhas.
+>> (3) The Buddha’s truth is originally transcendent over abundance and scarcity, and so there is life and death, there is delusion and realization, there are beings and buddhas.
->> (4) So it is and nevertheless, blossom falls bittersweet and weeds spread amidst woeful resignation.
+>> (4) And though it is like this, it is only that flowers, while loved, fall; and weeds while hated, flourish.
 >>
 >> Okumura:
 > >
 >> (1) When all dharmas are the Buddha Dharma, there is delusion and realization, practice, life and death, buddhas and living beings.